emberjs/rfcs/text/0779-first-class-component-templates.md

 [scopes]: https://docs.npmjs.com/cli/v8/using-npm/scope

+### Ecosystem integration

-What’s more, tools which assume they will be used in JavaScript contexts more or less don’t work with our templates today, because the templates have no way to access them.
+Tools which assume they will be used in JavaScript contexts more or less don’t work with our templates today, because the templates have no way to access them.
 Think of CSS tools like [CSS Modules][css-modules], which is widely used in the Ember ecosystem via [Ember CSS Modules][e-css-m]: our current implementation has to jump through many hoops and do many hacks to work at all.
-A format which makes JavaScript values available in template scope would let us drop *all* of that special sauce—and this goes for *all* such JavaScript-side tooling.
+These problems are fundamental to the current model.
+A format which makes JavaScript values available in template scope would let us drop *all* of that special sauce—and this goes for *all* such JavaScript-side tooling.[^other-css-tools]

 [css-modules]: https://github.com/css-modules/css-modules
 [e-css-m]: https://github.com/salsify/ember-css-modules